Learning coding/design/AI

 Reflections provided evidence of the increased consciousness of transparency, evaluation and fairness related to technology use following the intervention.
 Students’ journals significantly more often stated or recorded external tools, prompts, versions and functional roles.
 They also made a clearer distinction between generated content and their own original work.
 They also provided evidence of more active critical verification (finding wrong outputs, such as fake theorems or wrong inequality signs) and keeping traces of verification in a form of cross-checks with another textbook and simulation-based counterexamples.
 Concerns about equity were raised in classroom discussions, as there was a danger that students who used the tool more would have an advantage over those who did not, and it was unclear where legitimate help ended and excessive support began for technical homework.

-In order to provide the facilitatory aspect of instructional interventions within OBE framework in a more globalized form, the quantitative trends as exuded by Table 3 reveal only superficial differences, though ILOs attainment rates do make it possible when we compare to be approximated using statistics.
-The inherent learning behaviors, nature of mechanisms and typical outputs for each ILO remain still to be more interconnected.
-To address this, Table 4 proposes a mapping structure between anticipated learning results, quantitative proxies, qualitative evidence and student works in order to align the core performance dimensions of the ILOs categories by means of several data sources.
+In order to provide the facilitatory aspect of instructional interventions within OBE framework in a more globalized form, the quantitative trends as exuded by Table 3 reveal solely superficial variations, although ILOs attainment charges do make it doable once we examine to be approximated utilizing statistics.
+The inherent studying behaviors, nature of mechanisms and typical outputs for every ILO stay nonetheless to be extra interconnected.
+To handle this, Table 4 proposes a mapping construction between anticipated studying outcomes, quantitative proxies, qualitative proof and scholar works as a way to align the core efficiency dimensions of the ILOs classes by way of a number of knowledge sources.

 Intended learning outcomes (ILOs) Quantitative indicators Qualitative themes Representative student outputs